 Get something for yourself of for that special curler in your life.

 STONE SPONSORSHIP PROGRAM

-by sponsoring a curling stone.
+The Long Island Curling Club has initiated a Stone Sponsorship Program.
+Show your support for the club by sponsoring a curling stone.
 We have 5 sheets of stones available to be inscribed.
 To access the form and for additional details, please click here.